dshaplyko/github_copilot_practice/readme.md

-# Task: Set Up Node.js Project and Implement & Test Methods using GitHub Copilot
+# Task: Set Up Java Project and Implement & Test Methods using GitHub Copilot

 ## Objective

-The goal of this task is to familiarize you with the features of GitHub Copilot by setting up a Node.js project, implementing a set of methods in a JavaScript class skeleton, and validating them through unit tests using Mocha and Chai.
+The goal of this task is to familiarize you with the features of GitHub Copilot by setting up a Java project, implementing a set of methods in a Java class skeleton, and validating them through unit tests using JUnit.

 ## Additional Notes:
 - Use GitHub Copilot for assistance at each step.